 At Right: The top level pool and spa terrace provides a safe place for the family’s children to play.

 Above: An outdoor dining terrace adjacent to the braai – an African barbeque – is used nightly as there is no traditional dining room inside the home.
 A steel and eucalyptus reed trellis covers the space.

-At Left and Below: In the master bedroom suite, bed and bath function as one.
+At Left and Below: In the primary bedroom suite, bed and bath function as one.
 Located on the top level of the home, this configuration and minimal furnishings emphasize spaciousness, flow, and abundant views of the garden and ocean beyond.